 Frankincense is one of the most precious essential oils because it has very special health bonuses.
 In antiquity and in modern times, it burns in religious ceremonies and serves as a skin salve.
 With its warm, spicy, clean aroma, it pleases even the most discriminate nose.

-Southern Arabia was a major exporter of frankincense in antiquity, with some of it being traded as far as China.
-The Chinese writer and customs inspector Zhao Rugua talks about the origin of frankincense, and of its relation to the ancient China trade.
-Egyptian tradition considered it a universal cure-all.
-Reportedly, the Egyptian use knew few limits.
-So, now we know that its use in both ancient and modern times is above that of any other essential oil.
-But, from where does it come?
+Interestingly, Egyptian tradition considered it a universal cure-all so, the Egyptian use knew few limits.
+We now know that its use in both ancient and modern times is above that of any other essential oil.

-The gummy sap that oozes out of the Boswellia and Commiphora trees when their bark is cut is the source of this aromatic substance.
-Then the resin hardens it is scraped off the trunk in tear-shaped droplets.
+The scientific names of the sources of frankincense are Boswellia papyrifera and Boswellia carterii.
+In plain English, this wonderful substance comes from the gummy sap that secretes from the bark of the Boswellia and Commiphora trees.
+Then, when the resin hardens, it is scraped off the trunk in tear-shaped droplets.
 After that, use it either in its dry form or steamed in essential oils.
 Some like to chew it like gum and it has a warm, spicy, clean aroma, especially when burned as incense.

 How Do We Use it Today?

-Today, the benefits are that it soothes and calms our skin and reduces redness and other imperfections.
-Known as the king of oils, Frankincense supports healthy cellular function when used internally.
-Frankincense promotes feelings of peace, relaxation, satisfaction, and overall wellness when you inhale or diffuse it.
+Today, the reasons we still use it are that it soothes and calms our skin and reduces redness and other imperfections.
+Not surprisingly, this ancient and lavish essential oil is also known as the king of oils.
+But, the benefits don’t stop with high acclaim.
+Rather, frankincense supports healthy cellular function when you use it internally.
+The true beauty of frankincense for people like myself with anxiety issues is that it promotes feelings of peace, relaxation, satisfaction, and overall wellness when you inhale, ingest, use topically, or diffuse it.

-- Helps reduce the appearance of skin imperfections when applied topically
+- Reduce skin redness and irritation when applied topically

-I believe in holistic health.
-Together we light the way through our beautiful lives with spirit, mind, and body balance.
 Essential oils are a key ingredient in my life.
-I hope to show you how they are in yours.
+I hope to show you how they can be in yours.